Julien De Bock

 Born in Gungu in Kwilu province, Maguy Watunia Mampasi attended primary and secondary school in Siama (Kikwit) and her university studies at the University of Lubumbashi.
 With a degree in Cultural History, she works at the University of Likasi as Assistant to the Faculty of Letters and as Associate Dean of Research at the Faculty of Geology.
 In addition to her professional activities, she continues her postgraduate studies at the University of Lubumbashi.
 In 2004, she worked at the Kipalu Spiritual Center in Kikwit.
 From 2005 to 2008, she was manager at a hospital in Kikwit Sacré-Coeur and from 2011 to 2012 she worked for the guest house in Taizé, France.

-Picha is an independent initiative operating from Lubumbashi that supports and promotes artistic creation in the Democratic Republic of Congo.
-Picha offers a visibility for contemporary art in Lubumbashi by offering a place for exhibitions, events, artistic creation, edition, archiving, training and support of artistic processes.
+Picha is an initiative of artists operating independently from Lubumbashi that supports and promotes artistic creation in the Democratic Republic of Congo.
+Picha provides visibility for contemporary art in Lubumbashi by providing a venue for exhibitions, meetings, artist residencies, training workshops and artistic accompaniment.

-To fulfill its mission, Picha created the following platforms:
+To fulfill its mission, Picha has created the following platforms:

-– the Biennale de Lubumbashi, which became one of the most experimental and dynamic artistic events on the African continent, offering a platform for artists and cultural actors and a framework for international exchanges.
+– The Biennale de Lubumbashi, founded in 2008 under the name of “Rencontres Picha”, has become one of the most experimental and dynamic artistic events on the African continent, offering a platform for presentation and meeting to local and international artists and cultural actors local.

 © Julien De Bock